|

 Additionally, onions are light feeders and do not compete for nutrients in the soil.
 The plants will also not compete for moisture, making them an ideal candidate for companion planting.

-The plants will also repel many pesky insects that feed on cauliflower, like caterpillars and aphids.
+The plants will also repel bugs that feed on cauliflower, like caterpillars and aphids.

 Marigold